 Bluestone Jerky is guaranteed to use 100% grass-fed beef.
 As a result, the cattle are guaranteed to have free-range access and be ethically raised.
 Therefore, the ingredient rating starts at an Excellent (10/10) rating.

-The sugar level is quite high at around 10 grams of sugar per 28 grams of jerky to lose a rating.
-Our preference is 4 grams of sugar or less for a hot based flavor.
-The salt level is a little high at around 384mg of salt per 28 grams of jerky.
-However, the salt level is ignored because healthy minimally processed sea salt is used.
+The sugar level is acceptable at 2.1 grams of sugar per 28 grams of jerky.
+The salt level is a little high at around 384mg of salt per 28 grams of jerky to lose a rating.
+Our preference is 350mg of salt or less per 28 grams.

 Written by guest jerky reviewer Paul Rekker

 When I open the bag, I smell vinegar and dill.
 The jerky is generally small in size, is sliced thin, is dry and chewy, and leaves no oily residue on your fingers.